zestsoftware/jquery.pyproxy/README.txt

 If you want to be able to use jQuery methods that are not known by default, you have to extend the list of methods known by JQueryPyproxy.
-In our example, we'll consider that you want to use a 'showDialog' method from an extra-plugin.
+In our example, we'll consider that you want to use a ``showDialog`` method from an extra-plugin.
 By default, it does not works (which is logical as pyproxy does not have a clue of which jQuery plugins you are using)::